Transgender literature: In Spanish

 No, there are others that fall in love among themselves.
 Me and my friends are women.
 We don't like those little games, those are things homosexuals do.
 We are normal women that have sex with men.

 In recent years, many books in Spanish with transgender protagonists have garnered commercial and critical success.
 In Argentina, one of the most famous examples is Las malas (2019), by Camila Sosa Villada, which won the prestigious Sor Juana Inés de la Cruz Prize.
 The novel, inspired by the youth of the author where she narrates the lives of a group of transgender prostitutes working in the city of Córdoba, became a critical and commercial sensation, with more than eight editions in Argentina alone and translations to many languages in the first year of publication.
-The Argentinian transgender author and activist, Cecilia 's (1972–2024) wrote a book titled "Faltas: Letters To Everyone In My Hometown Who Isn't My Rapist."
-Her writing has influenced trans literature with its style and storytelling.
-Gentili's memoir allows a space for people to see the forms of oppression and trauma that trans people and LGBTQ+ people may experience.
-Her story represents so many people trans people across the world and gives them a platform to relate to and a voice to share their story.

 From recent Ecuadorian literature, one example is Gabriel(a) (2019), by Raúl Vallejo Corral, a novel that won the Miguel Donoso Pareja Prize with the story of a transgender woman that falls in love with an executive and faces a discriminatory society in her attempt to become a journalist.